kelkalot/simpleaudit/README.md

 ## Acknowledgments

 Built with [Anthropic Claude](https://www.anthropic.com/) for intelligent probing and safety evaluation.
+Can be extened to OpenAI or any other model.